Noncrossing partition

-In combinatorial mathematics, the topic of noncrossing partitions has assumed some importance because of (among other things) its application to the theory of free probability.
+In combinatorics, the topic of noncrossing partitions has assumed some importance because of (among other things) its application to the theory of free probability.
 The number of noncrossing partitions of a set of n elements is the nth Catalan number.
 The number of noncrossing partitions of an n-element set with k blocks is found in the Narayana number triangle.

 Definition

 A partition of a set S is a set of non-empty, pairwise disjoint subsets of S, called "parts" or "blocks", whose union is all of S. Consider a finite set that is linearly ordered, or (equivalently, for purposes of this definition) arranged in a cyclic order like the vertices of a regular n-gon.
 No generality is lost by taking this set to be S = { 1, ..., n }.
 A noncrossing partition of S is a partition in which no two blocks "cross" each other, i.e., if a and b belong to one block and x and y to another, they are not arranged in the order a x b y.
 If one draws an arch based at a and b, and another arch based at x and y, then the two arches cross each other if the order is a x b y but not if it is a x y b or a b x y.
 In the latter two orders the partition { { a, b }, { x, y } } is noncrossing.